All India Mahila Sanskritik Sangathan

 All India Mahila Samskritik Sanghatan (AIMSS) is the women's wing of the Socialist Unity Centre of India (Communist).
 AIMSS is active in 19 States.
 All India President and General Secretary is Keya De and Chabi Mohanty.

+The Karnataka wing of AIMSS organised a women's meet in December 2024.
+In May 2022, along with other organisations, they opposed raising the marriageable age from 18 to 21 years.
+They are active in many states of India in advocating for women's issues.